South African wine

-The Pinotage grape, a cross between a Pinot Noir and Cinsaut (Hermitage), is uniquely South African.
+The pinotage grape, a cross between a pinot noir and cinsaut (also known as hermitage), is uniquely South African.

 Do South African wines really make travellers up sticks and trek to the far southern tip of the African continent?
 You bet they do!
 So does our sunshine, our scenery, our warm-hearted people, our fantastic outdoors lifestyle that revolves around family, friends, good food, good wines too (of course), sport and having fun outdoors at any given opportunity.